 Gokyo Valley Trek.

+From there you can also see the longest Ngozumpa Glacier in Nepal.
 After this viewpoint, the route goes down to the main Everest Base camp trail at Kyangjuma (3700).
-The return route to Lukla descends into the main valley and passes through Luza (3370m), Mong-La (4013m) and Namche (3440m).
+The return route to Lukla descends into the main valley and passes through Luza (3370m), Mong-La (4013m), and Namche (3440m).

-Everest Base Camp Chola Pass Gokyo Trek Short Itinerary;
+Everest Base Camp Chola Pass Gokyo Trek Itinerary;

 Day 02: Sightseeing and Trek Preparation.